knavestad/knavestad/README.md

 - 👋 Hi, I’m @knavestad
 - 👀 I’m interested in statistics and knitting!
-- 🌱 I’m currently learning RMarkdown!
+- 🌱 I’m currently working with RMarkdown
 - 💞️ I’m looking to collaborate on ravelry API